aws-samples/aws-cognito-apigw-angular-auth/README.md

 (If you are using Windows skip the last command and unzip the SDK file manually)

-11. Copy the folder "/src" and the file "package.json" to the newly created folder "aws-cognito-apigw-angular" from the last step, overwriting the existing files
+11. Copy the folder "/src" that contains the modified file "aws.service.ts" mentioned on step 4 with all the AWS resources identifiers and the file "package.json" in the root folder to the newly created folder "aws-cognito-apigw-angular" from the last step, overwriting the existing files

-12. From the folder "aws-cognito-apigw-angular" execute the following commands in a terminal:
+12. From the new folder "aws-cognito-apigw-angular" execute the following commands in a terminal:

 ```
 npm install